AgronomyKiel/Weatherfunctions/README.md

-The package aims to support the download and processcing of DWD daily weather data.
+The package aims to support the download and processing of DWD daily weather data.